PvtMoser/Epidemic-Spotify/README.md

 python epidemic.py
 ```

 Make sure to have write privileges in the respective directory so the DB and log files can be created.
+Also make sure to adjust keys.py to use a valid clientID and clientSecret.

 ## Logging
 The file "log.log" will contain detailed logs on what has happened during program execution.
 A final console print is used to give immediate feedback when executed as a docker.